Small Business Owners

 Strategic thinking

-Ability to deliver clear and useful criticism
+Ability to deliver clear, useful criticism

 Assertiveness on behalf of ideas that matter